A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 • Node agent managing pod lifecycle

-• Communicates with device plugins and container runtime
+• Communicates with device plugins (traditional) or DRA driver plugins (DRA path) and container runtime

 Container Runtime (containerd)